 A very specific type of absorptiometer is a dual-energy X-ray absorptiometer (DXA or DEXA), also known as a bone densitometry scanner.
 This is a medical device that is used to measure bone mineral density (BMD).
 Directly dealing with patients’ bones can be difficult and incredibly painful, which is why an indirect method of measuring bone density is very important.
-DXA is a quick, non-invasive scan that uses a small dose of ionized radiation to examine one’s bones.
-Most commonly, DXA is used as a diagnostic tool to monitor osteoporosis or one’s risk for developing osteoporotic fractures.
+DXA is a quick, non-invasive scan that uses a small dose of ionizing radiation to examine a patient’s bones.
+Most commonly, DXA is used as a diagnostic tool to monitor osteoporosis or the risk of developing osteoporotic fractures.
 It is also used to determine an individual’s risk for bone fractures or other conditions that cause bone loss.

-Parts on DXA scanners can vary from model to model, specifically the type of filter and tube voltage that is used can be different.
+The parts on DXA scanners can vary from model to model.
+Specifically, the type of filter and tube voltage that is used can be different.
 Cerium and samarium filters are two of the most common types of filters that are used, with tube voltages of either 80 or 100 kilovolts.
 Additionally, DXA scanners are classified as being one of two types of devices:

 - Central: The larger of the two types.
 Central devices are used to measure BMD of the hip or spine.
 Equipped with a large table and an “arm” that hangs over the patient.

-- Peripheral: Smaller than central devices, peripheral devices, sometimes referred to as pDXA are used to measure BMD in the wrists, heals, and fingers.
-They are portable and considerably smaller than central devices weighing around 60 pounds.
+- Peripheral: Considerably smaller than central devices, peripheral devices, sometimes referred to as pDXA, are used to measure BMD in the wrists, heels, and fingers.
+They are portable and weigh around 60 pounds.

 We Offer Bone Densitometer Leases to Fit Every Need